ro-afonso/fake-news-pt-eu/README.md

   21. Create and deploy your Docker container with Gunicorn by running the following command:
       * `docker-compose up -d`
   22. With the container running, the Flask app is ready to use.
 A message will also be displayed by the Flask app when you visit your domain in a web browser
-  23. To get a prediction for a given news article, send a POST request using the following PowerShell command in VS Code.
-Change the text and language fields as desired and do not forget to adapt the "-Uri" property to your full domain (for example, https://01-23-456-789.nip.io):
+  23. To get a prediction for a given news article, send a POST request using the following PowerShell command in VS Code:
       * `Invoke-RestMethod -Method POST -Uri "YOUR-FULL-DOMAIN/predict" -Headers @{"Content-Type" = "application/json"} -Body '{"text": "Your news article to predict here", "language" : "english"}'`
+      * Adapt the command by changing the text, language, and full domain (for example, https://01-23-456-789.nip.io)
   24. You can also report news articles in the feedback mode by running the following PowerShell command:
       * `Invoke-RestMethod -Method POST -Uri "YOUR-FULL-DOMAIN/feedback" -Headers @{"Content-Type" = "application/json"} -Body '{"text": "Report news article here" , "label" : "0", "language" : "english"}'`
+      * Adapt the command by changing the text, language, and full domain (for example, https://01-23-456-789.nip.io)

 ### Chrome Extension